 Kelly predicts that the emergent phenomena of this fifth beginning will include the end of war as a viable way to resolve disputes, the end of capitalism as we know it, the widespread shift toward world citizenship, and the rise of forms of cooperation that will end the near-sacred status of nation-states.
 It’s the end of life as we have known it.
 However, the author is cautiously optimistic: he dwells not on the coming chaos, but on humanity’s great potential.

-by Robert W. Kelly, author of The Fifth Beginning: What Six Million Years of Human History Can Tell Us about Our Future This guest post is published in conjunction with the American …Read More >
+By Robert L. Kelly, author of The Fifth Beginning: What Six Million Years of Human History Can Tell Us about Our Future Ask an archaeologist why he or she does archaeology and you might …Read More >